-Leveraging a interdisciplinary approach to neural systems, I view traditional neuroscience and AI as interconnected facets in a unified pursuit for scientific discovery and sociotechnological progress.
-My work includes both biological and artificial systems -- as well as mixed artificial-biological neural systems.
-Check out the interactive figure below to learn more.
+Leveraging a interdisciplinary approach to intelligent systems, I view traditional neuroscience and AI as interconnected facets in a unified pursuit for scientific discovery and sociotechnological progress.
+My work includes both biological, bioengineered, and artificial systems.

 I am fortunate to be advised by Lav Varshney.